pisan343/factorial/README.md

 ```

 ### Style Explanation
 These options are defined in `.clang-tidy` file.
+If you modify `.clang-tidy`,
+you have to explain your style choices here.

 Perform all check except the following: